apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gaza war: Where does Israel get its weapons?**
+**A happy reunion after a dog missing in San Diego turns up in Michigan**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-68737412).
+You can read more about it [here](https://www.cnn.com/2024/04/05/us/missing-california-dog-found-detroit/index.html).

 ## Requirements
 - Python 3.8